GeoscienceAustralia/sira/_sources/ch02_concept.rst.txt

 The outputs from the restoration model are:

-1) a simple Gantt chart with each component needing repair,
+1. A simple Gantt chart with each component needing repair,

-2) restoration plot for each output line over time and the associated percentage of total system capacity rehabilitated, and
+2. Restoration plot for each output line over time and the associated percentage of total system capacity rehabilitated, and

-3) total restoration time for each output line for a given restoration scheme.
+3. Total restoration time for each output line for a given restoration scheme.